artsy/eigen/docs/best_practices.md

 ```

 `Note:` Updating capitalisation on folders can cause issues in git and locally so please refrain from renaming existing folders until we come up with a strategy about this.
 (TODO)

+#### When committing code
+- Use the [semantic commit message](https://seesparkbox.com/foundry/semantic_commit_messages) format in the title of your PR (eg. feat, fix, style, test, refactor, docs)
+- When merging a PR, choose "Squash and merge" (unless you have good reason not to)
+- Do not use "Squash and merge" on a new version deployment PR

 ### Frontend